OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:1

-In Iconium they entered the synagogue of the Jews together,
-and spoke in such a way that a large number of people believed, both Jews and Greeks.
+In Iconium, Paul and Barnabas entered the Jewish synagogue together, and spoke in such a manner that a large number of both Jews and Greeks came to believe.

 ## Acts 14:2

-But the Jews who refused to believe stirred up the minds of the Gentiles and embittered them against the brothers.
+However, the Jews who were not persuaded stirred up the Gentiles and poisoned their minds against the brothers.

 ## Acts 14:3

-Therefore they spent a long time there, speaking boldly with reliance upon the Lord,
-who was testifying to the word of His grace, granting that signs and wonders be performed by their hands.
+Consequently, Paul and Barnabas spent a significant amount of time there, speaking boldly with reliance on the Lord, who confirmed the message of his grace by allowing signs and wonders to be performed through them.

 ## Acts 14:4

-But the people of the city were divided;
-some sided with the Jews, and others with the apostles.
+The people of the city were divided; some sided with the Jews, while others sided with the apostles.

 ## Acts 14:5

-And when an attempt was made by both the Gentiles and the Jews,
-together with their rulers, to treat them abusively and to stone them,
+When a plot was formed by both the Gentiles and Jews, along with their leaders, to mistreat and stone them,

 ## Acts 14:6

-they became aware of it and fled to the cities of Lycaonia, Lystra and Derbe, and the surrounding region;
+they became aware of it and fled to the cities of Lycaonia, Lystra, and Derbe, and the surrounding region.

 ## Acts 14:7

-and there they continued to preach the gospel.
+There, they continued to proclaim the gospel.

 ---

 ## Acts 14:8

-In Lystra a man was sitting whose feet were useless,
-having been disabled from his mother’s womb, who had never walked.
+In Lystra, there was a man sitting who was lame.
+He had been disabled from birth and had never walked.

 ## Acts 14:9

-This man was listening to Paul as he spoke,
-who, when he had fixed his gaze on him and saw that he had faith to be made well,
+This man listened to Paul as he spoke.
+Paul looked intently at him and saw that he had faith to be healed,

 ## Acts 14:10

-said with a loud voice,
-“Stand upright on your feet!”
-And he leapt up and began to walk.
+and called out in a loud voice, “Stand upright on your feet!”
+At that, the man leapt up and began to walk.

 ## Acts 14:11

-When the crowds saw what Paul had done, they raised their voices, saying in the Lycaonian language,
-“The gods have become like men and have come down to us!”
+When the crowd saw what Paul had done, they raised their voices, saying in the Lycaonian language, “The gods have come down to us in human form!”

 ## Acts 14:12

-And they began calling Barnabas, Zeus, and Paul, Hermes, since he was the chief speaker.
+They began calling Barnabas, Zeus, and Paul, Hermes, since he was the chief speaker.

 ## Acts 14:13

-Moreover, the priest of Zeus, whose temple was just outside the city,
-brought oxen and garlands to the gates, and wanted to offer sacrifice with the crowds.
+The priest of Zeus, whose temple was just outside the city, brought bulls and garlands to the gates, intending to offer sacrifices with the crowd.

 ---

 ## Acts 14:14

-But when the apostles Barnabas and Paul heard about it, they tore their robes
-and rushed out into the crowd, crying out
+But when the apostles Barnabas and Paul heard of this, they tore their clothes and rushed out into the crowd, shouting,

 ## Acts 14:15

-and saying,
 “Men, why are you doing these things?
-We are also men, of the same nature as you,
-preaching the gospel to you to turn from these useless things to a living God,
-who made the heaven, the earth, the sea, and everything that is in them.
+We are also men, of the same nature as you, bringing you good news, that you should turn from these worthless things to the living God, who made the heaven, the earth, the sea, and everything in them.

 ## Acts 14:16

-In past generations He permitted all the nations to go their own ways;
+In past generations, he allowed all nations to go their own ways.

 ## Acts 14:17

-yet He did not leave Himself without witness,
-in that He did good and gave you rains from heaven and fruitful seasons,
-satisfying your hearts with food and gladness.”
+Yet he did not leave himself without witness, in that he did good and gave you rain from heaven and fruitful seasons, filling your hearts with food and gladness.”

 ## Acts 14:18

-And even by saying these things, only with difficulty did they restrain the crowds from offering sacrifices to them.
+Even with these words, they had difficulty restraining the crowd from offering sacrifices to them.

 ---

 ## Acts 14:19

-But Jews came from Antioch and Iconium, and after winning over the crowds,
-they stoned Paul and dragged him out of the city, thinking that he was dead.
+Then some Jews came from Antioch and Iconium, and having persuaded the crowds, they stoned Paul and dragged him out of the city, thinking he was dead.

 ## Acts 14:20

-But while the disciples stood around him, he got up and entered the city.
-The next day he left with Barnabas for Derbe.
+But while the disciples gathered around him, he got up and went back into the city.
+The next day, he departed with Barnabas for Derbe.

 ---

 ## Acts 14:21

-And after they had preached the gospel to that city and had made a good number of disciples,
-they returned to Lystra, to Iconium, and to Antioch,
+After they had preached the gospel in that city and gained a considerable number of disciples, they returned to Lystra, Iconium, and Antioch,

 ## Acts 14:22

-strengthening the souls of the disciples,
-encouraging them to continue in the faith,
-and saying, “It is through many tribulations that we must enter the kingdom of God.”
+strengthening the disciples and encouraging them to remain steadfast in the faith, saying, “We must endure many hardships to enter the kingdom of God.”

 ## Acts 14:23

-When they had appointed elders for them in every church,
-having prayed with fasting, they entrusted them to the Lord in whom they had believed.
+Paul and Barnabas appointed elders for them in each church, and with prayer and fasting, they committed them to the Lord in whom they had believed.

 ---